alexgolec/tda-api/docs/streaming.rst

   :undoc-members:

+.. _level_one:

 ++++++++++++++++
 Level One Quotes
 ++++++++++++++++

 Level one quotes provide an up-to-date view of bid/ask/volume data.
+In particular they list the best available bid and ask prices, together with the requested volume of each.
 They are updated live as market conditions change.

 ---------------